Andrea Begley

-Andrea Begley is a singer-songwriter from Pomeroy, Northern Ireland, who is most notable for winning the second series of the BBC talent search The Voice UK, beating the favourite to win, Leah McFall.
+Andrea Begley is a singer-songwriter from Pomeroy, Northern Ireland.
+She won the second series of the BBC singing competition show The Voice UK.

 She is the niece of Irish country music singer Philomena Begley.

 Music career

 Having grown up performing in all-Ireland fleadhanna (Irish dance and music festivals) and singing competitions, Begley began songwriting and performing in open mic and other events in Belfast following completion of a law degree, in 2008.

 2012: RTÉ's The Hit

 In 2012, she took part in the pilot episode of RTE 2 song-writing competition show, The Hit, with her original composition The Message being selected by producer Steve Lillywhite for the final eight.

 2013: The Voice UK

 Andrea Begley auditioned for The Voice UK, with The Script's Danny O'Donoghue choosing her for his team.
 After being crowned the winner, she was signed to Capitol Records and moved to London to record her debut album.
 Her winning single, a cover of "My Immortal" by Evanescence, entered the UK Singles Chart at number 75 that week.
 The single then went on to peak to number 30 on UK Singles Chart and number 70 on the Irish Singles Chart.
 Her debut studio album The Message was released on 21 October 2013.